Tarsiciosh/EssentialFeed/README.md

 - in retrieve method do the oposite
 - get data from file / Data(contentsOf: storeURL) use guard to complete with empty
 - decode data to cache / decoder.decode(Cache.self, from: data)
-- remove file after test in the tearDown function
+- remove file after test in the tearDown function (FileManager.default.removeItem(at: storeURL))
+- add a breakpoint to not let the tearDown execute
 - and also in the setUp
 [retrieving after inserting to empty cache delivers inserted values]
 - remove conformance to Codable from LocalFeedImage